Murtazahussan/volcanobot_sim/README.md

 # Volcanobot_Sim
 #########>>>>> Simulation Based 3D Mapping Using 2 RP-Lidars in Vertical and Horizontal <<<<<#########

+### Dedication

+Specially this project is dedicated to my parants S.Mujahid hussain (My Father) and Kaneez Fatima Rizvi (My Mother), Institute of Industrial Electronics Engineering: IIEE and to the students of IIEE.

 # Installation For Simulation Setup

 (.) cd catkin_ws/src